King Louie: TaleSpin

-In the Disney animated television series TaleSpin, Louie (voiced by Jim Cummings) is a fun-loving orangutan who wears a Hawaiian shirt, a straw hat, and a lei.
+In the Disney animated television series TaleSpin, King Louie (voiced by Jim Cummings) is a fun-loving orangutan who wears a Hawaiian shirt, a straw hat, and a lei.
 He owns an island nightclub restaurant and hotel called "Louie's Place", located near but outside the protection of the city of Cape Suzette.
 It also serves as a refueling station/pit stop area for pilots.
 Louie is Baloo's best friend (unlike in The Jungle Book, but like in the later Jungle Cubs), but can be competitive with him when it comes to women, treasure-hunting, along with business and monetary matters.
-His hold on the island is somewhat tenuous, even though through his own ingenuity and with the aid of his friends, he has managed to avoid losing it (in the episode "Louie's Last Stand").
+His hold on the island is somewhat tenuous, even though through his own ingenuity and with the aid of his friends, he has managed to avoid losing it.

 Jungle Cubs

-In the Disney animated television series Jungle Cubs, Louie (voiced by Jason Marsden in Season 1, and Cree Summer in Season 2) is a juvenile orangutan and Baloo's best friend.
+In the Disney animated television series Jungle Cubs, Louie (voiced by Jason Marsden in season 1, and Cree Summer in season 2) is a juvenile orangutan and Baloo's best friend.
 He is very physically active, spending a great deal of his time in trees and eating bananas.
 Prince Louie (as he is referred to in the show) wants to become king of the jungle one day, and when any man-made objects turn up he immediately shows great interest.
-Jim Cummings voices the character as an adult on three animated segments featured on the VHS releases of the series.
+Jim Cummings voices the character as an adult in three animated segments featured on VHS releases of the series.

 The Jungle Book 2

-Although King Louie is absent in the second film The Jungle Book 2, a shadow puppet of him can be seen at the very beginning of the movie, and Baloo implies that he left the jungle.
+King Louie is absent in the second film The Jungle Book 2 due to legal issues with Louis Prima's estate.
+However, a shadow puppet of him is seen at the beginning of the film, and Baloo implies that he left the jungle.

 Fables comic series

 King Louie appears in the Fables comic series published by Vertigo Comics.
 He is one of the revolutionaries who wish to overthrow the Fabletown government out of resentment at the apparent second-class status of Fables.
 Due to his peripheral involvement, he is given a sentence of hard labor—twenty years, reduced to five years conditional on good behavior.

-In Fables, Louie is wrongly described as a "Kipling" character; on his official forums, Fables author Bill Willingham cited Louie's appearance in Fables as "a very good example on why it's best to go back to the source material before one embarks on a major story, rather than rely on often faulty memory of which characters were original canon and which weren't."
+In Fables, Louie is wrongly described as having been created by Rudyard Kipling.
+Fables author Bill Willingham cited Louie's appearance in Fables as "a very good example of why it's best to go back to the source material before one embarks on a major story, rather than rely on the often faulty memory of which characters were original canon and which weren't".